- 24: The show is not known for being subtle in making its points.

-Their episodes on conspiracy theories (from 9/11 "truthers" to people who believe the moon landing was faked) tend to say that it's impossible to argue with them, since they only see what they want to see, and find evidence where there is none.
+- Their episodes on conspiracy theories and vaccines (from 9/11 "truthers" to people who believe the moon landing was faked) tend to say that it's impossible to argue with them, since they only see what they want to see, and find evidence where there is none.

-The 1977 ABC mini-series Roots.
+- The ABC mini-series Roots (1977).
 The biggest dropped anvil in the history of television.

-The Masters Of Horror episode "Homecoming" is a brick-through-plate-glass rant against needless wars, and government corruption and duplicity.
+- The Masters of Horror episode "Homecoming" is a brick-through-plate-glass rant against needless wars, and government corruption and duplicity.
 It doesn't just drop an anvil on the viewers, it drops a railroad car full of pig iron — and it only works because the message isn't hidden.
-Unfortunately, it spawned a Misaimed Fandom that were screaming about how Ann Coulter wasn't eaten by zombies...note But she WAS.
-They also have Karl Rove's ersatz having his eyes gouged out and his head repeatedly slammed on a metal table until he dies.
+Unfortunately, it spawned a Misaimed Fandom that were screaming about how Ann Coulter wasn't eaten by zombies...note They also have Karl Rove's ersatz having his eyes gouged out and his head repeatedly slammed on a metal table until he dies.
 This happens 10 minutes after he says,

 Kurt Rand: The three of us sold a war, dammit!
 We sold a war based on nothing but horseshit and elbow grease!
 We are the best in the goddamn game!